-- The content is being pulled from Markdown files (themes, portfolio and side-projects), the blog and tutorials are coming from Ghost (where I'm writing this post), the upcoming tutorials list is coming from Google Sheets and lastly my resume and experience pages content is saved as a haml file.
+- The themes, portfolio and side-projects content is generated from Markdown files, the blog and tutorials are coming from Ghost (where I'm writing this post), the upcoming tutorials list is coming from Google Sheets and lastly my resume and experience pages content is saved as a haml file.

-- The code is hosted on Github, and is set to auto deploy when new commits are made to the master branch.
-There also a deploy hook setup to rebuild when any public content is changed or added in Ghost.
+- The code is hosted on Github and is set to auto deploy when new commits are made to the master branch.
+There is also a deploy hook setup to rebuild when any public content is changed or added in Ghost.

 - I have Ghost installed locally (enabling my to write without an internet connection) and exposed to Zeit using Ngrok.
 I tried a few other port-tunneling services, but Ngrok seemed the most stable.
 I'll write more on that in another post.

 - For the search I decided on Flexsearch, which works nicely with Gridsome thanks this plugin.
 I extended my markdown files with a frontmatter field for search term grouping, so if you search for themes, it shows you all the themes or by content type or topic.

 - I'm using PostCSS, along with Nested and Imports and PurgeCSS to strip out any unnecessary styles.